Student of Games: A unified learning algorithm for both perfect and imperfect information games: Introduction

-Meanwhile, approaches taken to achieve super-human poker AI were significantly different.
-Strong poker play has relied on {\it game-theoretic reasoning} to ensure that private information is concealed effectively.
+Meanwhile, approaches taken to achieve super-human poker AI were substantially different.
+Strong poker play has relied on game-theoretic reasoning to ensure that private information is concealed effectively.
 Initially, super-human poker agents were based primarily on computing approximate Nash equilibria offline~\cite{Johanson16phdthesis}.
 Search was then added and proved to be a crucial ingredient to achieve super-human success in no-limit variants~\cite{Moravcik17DeepStack,Brown17Libratus,Brown19Pluribus}.
-Training for other large games have also been inspired by game-theoretic reasoning and search, such as Hanabi~\cite{Bard19Hanabi,BrownHanabi}, The Resistance~\cite{serrino2019finding}, Bridge~\cite{lockhart2020humanagent}, AlphaStar~\cite{Silver19AlphaStar}, and (no-press) Diplomacy~\cite{anthony2020learning,gray2020humanlevel,bakhtin2021nopress}.
+Training for other large games have also been inspired by game-theoretic reasoning and search, such as Hanabi~\cite{Bard19Hanabi,lerer2020hanabi}, The Resistance~\cite{serrino2019finding}, Bridge~\cite{lockhart2020humanagent}, AlphaStar~\cite{Silver19AlphaStar}, and (no-press) Diplomacy~\cite{anthony2020learning,gray2020humanlevel,bakhtin2021nopress}.
 Here again, however, despite remarkable success: each advance was still on a single game, with some clear uses of domain-specific knowledge and structure to reach strong performance.

-In this paper, we introduce Player of Games (\pog), a new algorithm that generalizes the class of games in which strong performance can be achieved using self-play learning, search, and game-theoretic reasoning. \pog uses growing-tree counterfactual regret minimization (GT-CFR): an anytime local search that builds subgames non-uniformly, expanding the tree toward the most relevant future states while iteratively refining values and policies.
-In addition, \pog employs sound self-play: a learning procedure that trains value-and-policy networks using both game outcomes {\it and} recursive sub-searches applied to situations that arose in previous searches.
+In this paper, we introduce \poglong (\pog), an algorithm that generalizes the class of games in which strong performance can be achieved using self-play learning, search, and game-theoretic reasoning. \pog uses growing-tree counterfactual regret minimization (GT-CFR): an anytime local search that builds subgames non-uniformly, expanding the tree toward the most relevant future states while iteratively refining values and policies.
+In addition, \pog employs sound self-play: a learning procedure that trains value-and-policy networks using both game outcomes and recursive sub-searches applied to situations that arose in previous searches.